Courses and Course Materials

 Listed below are all course requirements and suggestions to optional helpful coursework for the Bioinformatics pathway in the Biological and Medical Informatics Graduate Program, including course name and number, quarters offered, units, and instructors.

 Broad survey of bioinformatics with accompanying assignments.
 Topics covered include genomics, database searching, family/super-family analysis, structural genomics, complex systems, genetic circuits, and protein-protein interactions.

-BP 205 A: This course teaches fundamentals of dissecting and understanding complex biological systems using didactic instruction in addition to practical lab experience in the context of a team-based project.
-For each project, students learn and use modern genomic and proteomic tools to characterize transcriptional circuits within a model organism.
+This course will teach the fundamentals of dissecting and understanding complex biological systems using didactic instruction in addition to practical lab experience in the context of a team based project.
+For each project, students will learn and use cutting-edge experimental and computational tools to characterize protein structure and function within a model organism.

 BMI 203: Biocomputing Algorithms

 Introduction to computational issues and methods used in the fields of bioinformatics and computational biology.
 This course emphasizes the implementation, analysis, and validation of methods.
 It is about attacking computational problems in biology and not the expert use of existing tools.
 Areas addressed include analytical thinking, problem decomposition, and algorithm design and implementation.
 Assignments will focus on the design and implementation of key bioinformatics algorithms.

 BMI 219: Special Topics in Bioinformatics (mini courses)